PROJECTS

 Proyecto Libre

 The son of a Dominican mother and U.S. born father, Sanders grew up in an ethnically mixed Chicago neighborhood.
 He formed the highly regarded Latin jazz ensemble James Sanders’ Conjunto in 2001.
-Meanwhile, Sanders maintained a parallel career as an in-demand collaborator with such noted improvisers as Dee Alexander, Nicole Mitchell, Tomeka Reid, Harrison Bankhead and more.
+Meanwhile, Sanders maintained a parallel career as an in-demand collaborator with such noted improvisers as Dee Alexander, Nicole Mitchell, Tomeka Reid, the late Harrison Bankhead and more.

 With Proyecto Libre (Free Project), Sanders combines his Caribbean heritage and command of Afro-Latin idioms with a forward thinking, purely improvisational aesthetic by bringing musicians from both genres together in a freewheeling musical experiment.
 The ensemble made its debut in December, 2013 at the Afro-Caribbean Improvised Music Festival in Chicago.